-The original survey tool and the clean raw data are available for download on our data sources page.
+The original survey tool and the clean raw data will be available for download soon.
 Please note that this data is self-reported and may conflict with other data sources.

 CAMPUS DINING REPORT

-In March 2017, we released a research report titled "Campus Dining 101: A Benchmark Study on Farm to College in New England."
-This report is one in a series of reports designed to help food system stakeholders understand the impact of institutional markets on New England's food system.
+In April 2019, we will release our second campus dining report.
+This report is one in a series designed to help food system stakeholders understand the impact of institutional markets on New England's food system.